DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-05-10-showing-course-funding-information.md

 - Bursaries and student finance are available if you’re eligible
 - Scholarships or bursaries, as well as student finance, are available if you’re eligible
-- Student finance if you’re eligible
+- Student finance is available if you’re eligible

 ### Courses list page